 Can individuals with other user roles (e.g., SPO or AOR) initiate proposals in Research.gov?

-Only a PI can initiate a proposal in Research.gov; however, individuals with other roles (e.g., SPO, AOR, and Other Authorized User (OAU)) who are granted access to the proposal by the PI will be able to prepare and edit the proposal.
+Only a PI can initiate a proposal in Research.gov; however, individuals with other roles (e.g., SPO, AOR, and OAU) who are granted access to the proposal by the PI will be able to prepare and edit the proposal.

 How does a PI or co-PI provide the SPO/AOR access to a proposal?

 A PI or co-PI can share a proposal with the SPO/AOR even before required proposal data is entered or uploaded and sections are completed.
-On the proposal main page, select Share Proposal with SPO/AOR.
-The PI or co-PI can proceed with providing access even when error/warning messages display.
-Continue past any error/warning messages and select the type of access to provide the SPO/AOR: No access, View-only access, Edit access, or Edit access with Allow proposal submission (AOR only).
+On the proposal main page, select Share Proposal with SPO/AOR and then select the type of access to provide the SPO/AOR: No access, View-only access, Edit access, or Edit access with Allow proposal submission (AOR only).
+The Allow proposal submission (AOR only) checkbox is automatically checked as the default when the Edit access radio button is selected.
+However, it is possible for the PI or co-PI to remove the check from the Allow proposal submission (AOR) checkbox and then add it again for proposal submission.
+See the Sharing Proposal and Proposal File Update/Budget Revision Access with SPO/AOR how-to guide for more information.

 No,users with the OAU role can assist with proposal preparation in Research.gov without being required to also have another organization-approved role (e.g., View Only role).
-Users with the OAU role can assist with preparing proposals already created by selecting the Work with In Progress link under In Progress on the proposal preparation landing page
+Users with the OAU role can assist with preparing proposals already created by selecting the Work with In Progress link under In Progress on the proposal preparation landing page.
+See the Adding or Removing an OAU how-to guide for more information about adding or removing an OAU from a proposal.

-Can Other Senior Personnel view, access, or edit proposals in Research.gov?
+Can Other Senior/Key Personnel view, access, or edit proposals in Research.gov?

-No, individuals added to a Research.gov proposal as Other Senior Personnel cannot view, access, or edit the proposal.
+No, individuals added to a Research.gov proposal as Other Senior/Key Personnel cannot view, access, or edit the proposal.

 A previous award will not be reflected in the Previous Awards(s) dropdown in Step 4 (Proposal Details) of the proposal setup wizard if any of the following scenarios is valid: